PriNova/nebulaflow/README.md

 ## Project Focus: LLM Node

 The LLM node now runs via the Amp SDK.
 The workflow editor is a visual wrapper around the SDK: it builds prompts from upstream node outputs and executes them with the SDK.
-Link the SDK first (`npm i /home/prinova/CodeProjects/upstreamAmp/sdk`) and set `AMP_API_KEY` to use the LLM node.
+Builds auto-sync the SDK via a prebuild step; set `AMP_API_KEY` to use the LLM node.
+To force-link manually: `npm i /home/prinova/CodeProjects/upstreamAmp/sdk`.

 ## Features